Standing Forward Bend

 Ask a partner to help you come into the head-supported version of this pose.

-Then ask your partner to bring some yoga blocks and place them under your head so that they reach only high enough for you to rest the crown of your head on top of the stack of blocks.
+Then ask your partner to bring yoga blocks and place them under your head so that they reach only high enough for you to rest the crown of your head on top of the stack of blocks.

 They can also use a bolster and folded blankets if you don't have enough blocks to reach the right height.
 While you hold your elbows, your partner can sit on the floor in front of you and gently pull your elbows down a little more toward the floor to extend your torso further.